Capital Lincoln of Wilmington

 Frequently Asked Questions

-The Aviator is the larger model.
-It's 199.7 inches long, 69.6 inches tall, and 79.6 inches wide.
-By comparison, the Nautilus measures 193.2 inches long, 68.2 inches tall, and 76.9 inches wide.
-The size difference is also evident when you compare capacities.
-The Aviator offers 140.6 cubic feet of passenger space, while there's up to 113.5 cubic feet in the Nautilus.
+The Aviator is larger, measuring 199.7 inches long, up to 69.6 inches tall, and 79.6 inches wide without mirrors.
+By comparison, the Nautilus stretches 193.2 inches long, 68.2 inches tall, and 76.9 inches wide.
+The size difference is also evident when you compare passenger volume, with the Aviator offering 140.6 cubic feet versus up to 113.5 cubic feet in the Nautilus.

-While official acceleration times aren't available, the Aviator is likely the faster of the two thanks to its twin-turbo 3.0-liter V-6 engine that summons 400 horsepower and 415 pound-feet of torque for impressive performance.
-Meanwhile, the standard 2.0-liter I-4 engine on the Nautilus only produces 250 horsepower and 280 pound-feet of torque.
+While official acceleration times for the Nautilus aren't available, the Aviator is likely the faster of the two thanks to its twin-turbo 3.0-liter V-6 engine that summons 400 horsepower and 415 pound-feet of torque for a 5.6-second 0-60 mph time.
+Meanwhile, the standard 2.0-liter I-4 engine on the Nautilus produces 250 horsepower and 280 pound-feet of torque.

-Both the Nautilus and the Aviator come with enhanced luxury, though the all-new 2025 Nautilus offers slightly more opulence.
+Both the Nautilus and the Aviator come with enhanced luxury, though the 2026 Lincoln Nautilus offers slightly more opulence.
 For example, both vehicles feature the immersive Lincoln Digital Experience, but only the Nautilus has the expansive 48-inch panoramic display.
 It's also equipped with Lincoln Co-Pilot360™ Vision 2.2, while the Aviator uses Lincoln Co-Pilot360™ Drive 2.0 version.

 Lincoln Nautilus Reviews